 Tax incentives can be used to stimulate employment and investment

 These incentives are not loopholes but part of government strategies to stimulate and attract inward investment.
 In 2018, we invested more than €9.2 billion in the networks and services relied on by our customers around the world.

 Why does Vodafone pay little or no UK corporation tax?

 Vodafone makes large investments in the UK and in the 2018 financial year spent over €1.3 billion building and upgrading the networks and services relied on by millions of people.

 Since 2000, Vodafone has paid the UK government more than €10 billion for our 3G and 4G radio spectrum licences, resulting in more than €500 million a year in interest payments to UK banks.
 Our total contribution to the UK government was €1.1 billion.
 The UK government allows companies to claim tax (and other) reliefs on capital investments they make in the UK, in order to stimulate investment, encourage skills creation, and bring greater employment opportunities to millions of people.

 Vodafone has a significant presence in Luxembourg, a country that has been the focus of much scrutiny.
 Our subsidiaries there are not ‘brass plate’ and play a central role in managing some of the most important aspects of our global operations, including our centralised procurement, financing and roaming activities.

 Many governments choose to develop tax regimes that offer multinational companies some form of competitive advantage in order to attract inward investment.
 As a result of the variations between the tax regimes of different countries, some countries have found themselves called ‘tax havens’.

-We provide a full list of all legal entities we own and operate in each country and in none of these (or in any other location) do we enter into the kind of artificial arrangements that are of concern to the European Commission and many others.
+We provide a list of all legal entities we own and operate in each country and in none of these do we enter into the kind of artificial arrangements that are of concern to the European Commission and many others.